craftcms/commerce/README.md

 2. ```php sami.phar update config.php -v```

 Then open the ```build/index.html``` file in the browser.
-In chrome the search sidebar will not show up due to security issues, use firefox.
+In chrome the search sidebar will not show up due to security issues for local files.
+Use firefox.
 Chrome does not have this issue when served from a webserver.

 ## Code Hint Helpers for PHP Storm

-Add this code into PHP-doc of Craft CMS WebApp.php class.
+Add this code block into the phpdoc of Craft's WebApp.php class.

 This will enable PHP Storm IDE features for services like `craft()->market_product->method()`